glenrage/deep-value/README.md

 ## Overview

 **Deep Value** is a full-stack application designed to determine a stock's intrinsic value using an AI-enhanced Discounted Cash Flow (DCF) model.
-It integrates LangChain for dynamic workflows, providing users with detailed stock valuation, AI-driven insights, and sentiment analysis.
+It integrates LangChain for dynamic workflows, providing users with detailed stock valuation, AI-driven insights, AI-driven technical analysis and AI-driven news and insider transaction sentiment analysis.

 ## Key Features